kyma-incubator/compass/docs/investigations/graphql-complex-updates/graphql-complex-updates.md

 The "PUT Approach" requires additional work on the client side while limiting the functionality of API, so I don't think that's a good solution.

-## Decision
+## Conclusion

-After reconsidering potential use cases and consulting with UI team, the team decided to go with simplified version of "PUT Approach" (remove problematic fields like `webhooks`, `documents` etc. and give up the functionality to remove all resources at once).
+After reconsidering potential use cases and consulting with UI team, the team decided to go with simplified version of "PUT Approach" (with removed problematic fields like `webhooks`, `documents` etc. and without the functionality to remove all resources at once).
 This decision was motivated mainly by simplicity of the solution.
 It will still be possible to create an application with all sub resources in a single mutation thanks to separating "update" and "create" GraphQL input types.

 ## Appendix